ironprathamx/cryptonite_taskphase_pratham/Linux_Luminarium/Untangling_Users.md

 zardus@users~other-users-with-su:/home/hacker$
 ```
 ## What I learnt
+That su can be used to gain access to other users.
 # J.3 Cracking passwords
 ## Question
 When you enter a password for su, it compares it against the stored password for that user.
 These passwords used to be stored in /etc/passwd, but because /etc/passwd is a globally-readable file, this is not good for passwords, these were moved to /etc/shadow.
 Here is the example /etc/shadow from the previous level: